square/reader-sdk-flutter-plugin/doc/reference.md

 skipReceipt            | bool                        | Indicates that the digital receipt options screen should not be displayed during checkout.
 Default: `false` collectSignature       | boolean                     | Indicates that signature collection is required during checkout.
 When false, the signature screen will never be displayed; when true, it will always be used.
 Default: `false` allowSplitTender       | bool                        | Indicates that multiple payment methods are allowed.
+Default: `false` delayCapture           | bool                        | When true, if checkout completes successfully, the SDK will only authorize,but not capture any card payments.
+You can then use the Square Connect CaptureTransaction endpoint to capture the card payments at a later time.
 Default: `false` note                   | String                      | A note to display on digital receipts and in the [Square Dashboard].
 Default: `null` tipSettings            | [TipSettings](#tipsettings) | Settings that configure the tipping behavior of the checkout flow.
 Default: `null` additionalPaymentTypes | String[]                    | [AdditionalPaymentType](#additionalpaymenttype) constant denoting valid payment methods for checkout (in addition to payments via Square Readers).
 Default: empty set.